-However, there are around twelve states that follow a "no fault” system.
-In these states, you cannot make a personal injury claim -- and you can't collecting compensation for pain and suffering -- unless your medical bills cross a certain dollar amount threshold which varies from state to state.
+However, there are around twelve states that follow a "no fault" insurance system.
+In these states, you cannot make a personal injury claim—and you can't collect compensation for pain and suffering—unless your medical bills cross a certain dollar amount threshold which varies from state to state.
 Other states require that the claim meet a "serious injury" threshold, which also is defined differently from state to state.

 For the rest of the states, standard rules apply.
 In other words, as long as you can prove someone's negligence caused you harm, you can recover compensation from that person (usually through his or her car insurance policy), including pain and suffering damages.